mckellwoodland/gan_anom_detect/README.md

 # Reconstruct images with StyleGAN2-ADA

 This code uses a fork of the official StyleGAN2-ADA repository to reconstruct the images with a trained StyleGAN2-ADA model via backpropagation.
 You'll need to be on the `proj_dir` branch of the repository to use our expanded capabilities of reconstructing all images in a given directory.

-Provide the path to the model weights `MODEL_PKL`, the path to the directory containing the original images `INPUT_DIR`, and the path to the directory to put the reconstructed images into `OUTPUT_DIR` to the `projector.sh` script.
+To reconstruct the images, provide `--network`, `--target`, and `--outdir` to the `projector.sh` script.

 ```
-./scripts/projector.sh
+./bash_scripts/projector.sh
 ```
 ```
 Usage: projector.py [OPTIONS]